mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 2. Strategic.md

 # Journal

+## Wed, Oct 12, 2022
+Feeling a bit burned out on strengths in general.

 ## Fri, Oct 7, 2022
 Not sure what to do here.
 Feeling a little less burned out, but still pretty tired.
 Feel a lot of resistance to stuff I don't want to do.
 Maybe glasses will help.